Official websites use .gov

 Our trainees operate under considerable stress, with anxiety and depression in biomedical trainees occurring at higher rates than in the general population.
 This can have a significant impact on research and research groups.
 Leaders and mentors often are the first to notice the struggles of their trainees.
 The webinar will focus on structuring your environment to promote a well lab, recognizing stressors, supporting trainees during difficult times, appropriate boundaries, and when and how to connect them to resources when appropriate.
 It will also touch on some ways you can find support for yourself as you support your trainees.

-Register for Unit 5
+Register for this session

 What past participants say